domapic/domapic-base/README.md

 # Displays help for start command
 ```

 * `start` - Starts the service process in background.
-A name for the process instance must be provided as first argument, or using the `--name` option.
+A custom name for the process instance can be provided as first argument, or using the `--name` option.

 ```shell
 // global cli